What is Sensory Processing Disorder?

-Do you feel anxious or annoyed when in a crowed room or claustrophobic?
+Do you feel anxious or annoyed when in a crowded room or claustrophobic?

-Do you get lost easy or disoriented easily even in places that are familiar?
+Do you get lost easily or disoriented easily even in places that are familiar?

 Do you have a difficult time telling if your hands or dirty or clean?